 MP for Blackpool South

-Three declared financial interests: two miscellaneous entries and one entry for gifts and benefits from sources outside the UK.
+Three declared financial interests: two miscellaneous entries and one entry under gifts and benefits from sources outside the UK.

 Generated 21 February 2026